Ketamine Addiction and Effects

 Desert Hope offers several levels of addiction treatment and customizes each individual’s treatment plan according to their ketamine misuse, use of other substances, and any co-occurring mental health disorders.

-Whether you are looking for outpatient treatment or inpatient rehab in Las Vegas, Desert Hope offers several different types of rehab care and has helped hundreds of people pave their path to recovery.
+Whether you are looking for outpatient rehab or inpatient rehab in Las Vegas, Desert Hope offers several different types of rehab care and has helped hundreds of people pave their path to recovery.

 Was this page helpful?